ClarytyLLC/docs/src/docs/automate-studio/getting-started/README.md

 ### Working with Nodes

-It is very easy to work with nodes if we remember these points:
+It is very easy to work with nodes if you remember these points:

 - To add a node, just drag-and-drop it from the node palette to the canvas.